Board of Directors

 Who are we?

 The Directors of the NSMBA are community members dedicated to advocating for the goals of the Association and its members as outlined in the Constitution and bylaws.
-They are all volunteers, and responsible for planning for the future of the organization, as well as managing its day to day activities.
+They are all volunteers, and responsible for planning for the future of the organization.

 Take a look at the current Directors down below and be sure to give them a high five the next time you see them out on the trails!
 They all volunteer significant amounts of their time to support mountain biking and the community of trail users on the North Shore and in British Columbia.